rypab4/README_Generator/samples/READ.md

 ## Usage
-nothing
+It is use to create spaceships

 ## License

-    This project is licensed under the GPLv3 license
+    This project is licensed under the MIT license

-## Contributing
+## Contributors
-ryan
+Made with none

 ## Tests